 Throughout Maine, there are numerous medical research centers that may employ health administration PhDs.
 Skills can also be applied to positions at medical care facilities, government agencies, and advocacy groups.
 A lot depends on what type of practical experience you get as a PhD candidate and the professional connections you have.
 Some of the largest research facilities in Maine include Maine Medical Center Research Institute and Maine Research Associates.

 The work setting you choose is a big factor in your doctorate in health administration salary in Maine.
-Currently, Maine medical services managers earn an average of $90,820 per year and clinical research coordinators bring in an average of $104,450 annually (BLS, 2016).
-Through the year 2022, job openings for medical services managers may increase 13% and demand for clinical research coordinators may jump 3% (O*Net, 2016).
+Currently, Maine medical services managers earn an average of $100,100 per year and clinical research coordinators bring in an average of $134,100 annually.
+Over the decade leading up to 2028, job openings for medical services managers are projected to increase by 9%, while clinical research coordinator jobs are projected to increase by 7%.